-The key to success in real estate is to learn how to evaluate market cycles.
-Luckily it’s not too difficult, if you know what you’re looking for.
-In this article you’ll learn how to tell the difference between a buyer’s and seller’s market to find out if it’s a better idea to buy or rent right now.
+Summary: The key to success in real estate is to learn how to evaluate market cycles.
+Luckily, it’s not too difficult if you know what you’re looking for.
+In this article, you’ll learn how to tell the difference between a buyer’s and seller’s market and find out if it’s a better time to buy or rent right now.

 Understanding Market Timing To Build Wealth Faster

 Most real estate agents tell their clients that the three most important things to consider when buying property are: Location, location, location.

 I disagree.
 If you sold a house in Stockton, California in 2006, you might have received $400,000.
 If you sold that same house in 2009, you might have only received $100,000.